 Dover residents and community members weighed in and shared their thoughts on the future of open space protection in the city.
 Highlights of what we heard from the StoryMap survey and the Polco survey are outlined below.
-Appendix includes the raw results collected.
+Appendix B and C include the raw results collected.